intergalacticfm/plugin.review.intergalacticfm/public-catalog-locally.md

 **Tagline** *Cocktailbar Scheveningen*

 **Plot** *Live stream from Zahara cocktail bar which is located directly at the beach in Scheveningen, the Netherlands.
-A frequent location for Intergalactic FM djs and has hosted for many of the IFM's infamous top 100.
+A frequent location for Intergalactic FM DJs and has hosted for many of the IFM's infamous top 100.
 The most West you can go on Holland's Coast.*

 **Genre** *electronic music*